Team-Gitta/Gitta-Self-driving-Contest/README.md

 operate robot arms and water pumps.

 After the robot arm and the water pump are finished, the robot arm will return to its initial state.
-It issues a message to the robot wheel raspberry pi via mqtt to inform them that the water supply operation is over.
+A message is issued in the robot wheel raspberry pi via mqtt to inform that the water supply operation is over.

 <br/>